How to Choose a VPN: Complete Security Guide for 2026

 Free VPNs: Proceed with Extreme Caution

-Common monetization methods for free VPNs include selling your browsing history and DNS queries to advertisers and data brokers; modifying web pages in transit to inject affiliate tracking codes or advertisements; bundling cryptocurrency miners or adware with the VPN client; and using your device as an exit node for other users' traffic.
-Some free VPN apps have been documented harvesting login credentials for email and financial accounts.
-Free VPNs frequently defeat the entire purpose of using a VPN — you trade surveillance from your ISP for surveillance by the VPN provider and its advertising network partners.
+Common monetization methods include selling your browsing history to advertisers, modifying web pages to inject affiliate tracking codes, bundling cryptocurrency miners with the client, and using your device as an exit node for other users' traffic.

 What Paid VPNs Should Cost

 Legitimate VPN services in 2026 cost $3–12 per month depending on commitment length.
-Monthly plans typically run $10–12 for maximum flexibility; annual plans fall to $4–6; multi-year plans reach $3–4 per month for the longest commitment.
+Monthly plans typically run $10–12; annual plans fall to $4–6; multi-year plans reach $3–4 per month.
 VPNs priced below $1–2 per month warrant scrutiny — that pricing is difficult to sustain without cutting corners on infrastructure or monetizing user data.
-Most reputable providers offer 30-day money-back guarantees so you can verify performance, test for leaks, and confirm compatibility before committing.

 VPN Evaluation Checklist

-- Verify support for WireGuard or OpenVPN with AES-256-GCM encryption
+- Uses WireGuard or OpenVPN protocol with AES-256 encryption

 VPNs deliver real protection when matched to the right threat scenarios.
 Using a VPN in contexts where it doesn't address the actual threat creates false confidence without genuine security improvement.